-- Preheat the oven to 230 degrees and bake the pita’s for about 15 minutes, until the pita bread turns brown.
+- Preheat the oven to 230 degrees celsius and bake the pita’s for about 15 minutes, until the pita bread turns brown.

-- Switch off the oven, remove the wholemeal pita bread and let them cool on a rack.
+- Switch off the oven, remove the whole wheat pita bread and let them cool on a rack.
 Put the pita’s flat on the cutting board, poke a sharp knife into the pita and cut open.
 The pita has a ‘’pocket’’ which you can fill with all kinds of delicious veggies, sauces and other plant-based ingredients.

 - If the dough is too sticky, add a little whole grain flour until it no longer sticks.
 Warm weather influences the preparation of the dough, because it easily turns out ‘’wetter’’.

 - Also, you can add some herbs while you are making the dough, such as thyme and oregano.
 This way you add some taste to the whole wheat pita bread.